canonical/real-time-ubuntu-docs/docs/how-to/uc-boot-parameters.rst

 In the case of :doc:`real-time kernel parameters <../reference/kernel-boot-parameters>`, the most interesting parameters are `nohz`_, `nohz_full`_ and `irqaffinity`_.
 The :code:`nohz` is used to enable/disable dynamic ticks (possible values are `on` or `off`).
 The :code:`nohz_full` receives a `cpu list`_ specifying which CPUs will have dynamic ticks disabled.
-The `irqaffinity` is used to set the affinity of the IRQs to the CPUs, in other words: which CPUs will handle the IRQs.
+The `irqaffinity` is used to set the affinity of the interrupt requests (IRQs) to the CPUs, in other words: which CPUs will handle the IRQs.

 For example: